Anand-Ambastha/VibeSense/README.md

 # VibeSense

-**VibeSense** is an AI-powered fashion intelligence feature developed under the **Flickd AI Hackathon** project.
+**VibeSense** is an AI-powered fashion intelligence feature (Backend Engine) developed under the **Flickd AI Hackathon** project.
 It analyzes short-form videos to detect fashion products and extract their underlying aesthetic *vibes* — such as *Coquette*, *Streetwear*, or *Vintage* — using a blend of vision-language models.

 Developed for the [Flickd AI Hackathon 2025](https://drive.google.com/file/d/1Y1Rsb6670qDuvdi4oElfcCWLeC7HpjSO/view?usp=sharing), VibeSense brings together real-time detection, product matching, and vibe interpretation from captions and visual content.